brongulus/brongulus.github.io/content/notes/elements-of-computing-systems.md

 ### RAM {#ram}

 A RAM chip consists of _n_ 16-bit register chips which can be selected and manipulated separately.
 By specifying a particular address (0 to n-1), a particular register can be selected for read/write operations.
-Note that the access time of any randomly selected register is insantaneous.
+Note that the access time of any randomly selected register is instantaneous.

 {{< figure src="/ox-hugo/ecs-13.png" link="/ox-hugo/ecs-13.png" >}}